-Okay, I LOVE everything about Christmas trees!
+Okay, I LOVE everything about a Christmas tree!
 I love decorating it, looking at it, and playing with the ornaments with my boys.

-For those who celebrate Christmas and have a Christmas tree, I have some ideas for you!
+For those who celebrate Christmas and have a Christmas tree, I have ideas for you!

-All the activities below can be adapted for any goal and any age.
+You can adapt any activity on this page for any goal and any age.

-If you don't have a Christmas tree or you are in a therapy room, I have a printable tree and ornaments as well.
+If you don't have a Christmas tree or you are in a therapy room, I have a printable tree and ornaments.

 A little for everyone :)